DisasterofPuppets/SWTrainingRemote/README.md

 # SWTrainingDrone
-Audio and Light control for Star Wars Training Drone Not going to lie, used ChatGPT for the LED Stuff.
+Audio and Light control for Star Wars Training Drone Not going to lie, used ChatGPT after getting the basics working.

 Parts: